delvtech/hyperdrive-infra/README.md

 - `--blocktime` : Sets the anvil node to run in blocktime mode.
 - `--testnet` : Uses the testnet hyperdrive image with restricted mint access.
 - `--frontend` : Build the frontend container.
-- `--data` : Runs the data framework, queries the chain, writes to postgres, and deploys the dashboard.
 - `--postgres` : Launches a local postgres server for the data pipeline.
+- `--data` : Runs the data framework, querying the chain and writing to postgres.
+- `--service-bot` : Runs checkpoint bot and invariance check bots on the chain."
+- `--random-bot` : Runs random bots on the chain.
 - `--ports` : Expose docker images to your machine, as specified in `env/env.ports`.
 - `--fund-accounts` : Fund accounts from `/accounts/balances.json`.
-- `--dynamic-rate` : Yield source will have a dynamic variable rate.
+- `--rate-bot` : Yield source will have a dynamic variable rate.
-- `--fuzzbot` : Runs fuzzbots on the chain.

 We also support shortcuts for common combinations.
 The most inclusive tag used will take priority.

 - `--all` : Fund accounts and enable all components: anvil, data, postgres, frontend, and ports.
-- `--competition` : Fund accounts and enable anvil on block time with testnet image, data (without postgres), and ports.
-Use this for a trading competition deployment.
 - `--develop` : Fund accounts and enable anvil, data, and ports.
 Suitable for local development work.
-- `--fuzz` : Enable anvil on block time, data, and ports.
-Runs fuzzbots and outputs crash reports.
-See [Fuzz Agents](#fuzz-agents) for more details.
+- `--remote-service-bots`: Runs service bots on a remote chain.
+See [Service Bots](./service-bots.md) for more details.

 You can also change the tags in `env/env.images` to modify which docker image you build from.